evodify/evodify.github.io/_posts/2019-03-22-rivers-map-in-r.md

 tags: [illustration, maps, R]
 image: /assets/posts/2019-03-22-rivers-map-in-r/Cobitis_invasive_map_ed.jpeg
 _focus_key_word: map with rivers in R
-description: R is great tool to make maps including maps with rivers.
+description: R is a great tool to make maps including maps with rivers.
 I would like to share how I created a map with rivers in R using the simplest code possible.
 ---

 <p>I recently needed to create a map for a publication where we study fish species.
 So, showing sampling locations on a map with rivers was a requirement.
 An obvious solution for that was of course to use R. And although making a map with rivers in R turned out to be easy, I spent half the day searching for a solution.</p>